1 - Environment Setup

 Since we want to use Docker without root, add yourself to the docker group.

-Make sure you are not root
+Make sure you are not root!

 sudo usermod -aG docker `whoami`